global-asp/asp-source/en/0139_crocodile-in-my-body.md

 ##
 Hello, I'm Ntombi.
-I'm a little girl like other little girls, except…
+I'm a little girl like other little girls, except...
 I have a crocodile in my body.
 You can't see him, but I know he is there.
 His name is Horrible InVader.